Edin9898/basic-microservices/README.md

 ### Build and start the services with Docker Compose:

-  docker-compose up --build
+  docker compose up --build

 ### Once all services (containers) are running, you can test if the services are working properly by running the following command locally:

   bash <(curl -s https://raw.githubusercontent.com/kkenan/basic-microservices/master/health_check.sh)

-### If everything is set up correctly, you should see the output: All checks passed.
+#### If everything is set up correctly, you should see the output: All checks passed.
 Congrats!